Polished Concrete Floor Cost in Houston Texas for 2019

 Elaborate design ideas or anything that includes staining or dying concrete can drive price.
 Stain application using the existing concrete slab is one option.
 Another option is using decorative concrete flooring materials to make a new canvas for concrete staining.
 These can drive price and are best if they are a self-leveling polish-able type overlays.

-According to Angie’s List, Improvenet, and Home Adviser the price per foot can vary from $2-$6 a ft.
-Concrete Network Claims $3-$12 a SF.
+According to Angie’s List, Improvenet, and Home Adviser the price per foot can vary from $2-$6 a square foot.
+Concrete Network Claims $3-$12 a square foot.
 Remodel expense says the price can be anywhere from $5.17-$7.76

-Usually there are not a bunch of extra factors on the average project.
+Usually, there are not a bunch of extra factors on the average project.
 There are variable costs to a project and fixed costs on a project.
-If the square footage is high the fixed costs get divided over a larger footage.
+If the square footage is high the fixed costs get divided over larger footage.

-There are also ways to value engineer a floor to met your needs and hopefully your budget
+There are also ways to value engineer a floor to meet your needs and hopefully your budget

 Give me a call and I can offer you a tighter ballpark.
-After a few questions I can access our historical cost information and give you a pretty close competitive range.
+After a few questions, I can access our historical cost information and give you a pretty close competitive range.
 I don’t mind talking to people about their concrete floor ideas.
-If I can not help you I will try and send you in a direction of someone that can help you.
+If I can not help you I will try and send you in the direction of someone that can help you.